Lorna Marsden

-Lorna Marsden, CM OOnt (born March 6, 1942) is a Canadian sociologist, academic administrator, and former politician.
+Lorna Marsden, CM OOnt (born March 6, 1942) is a Canadian sociologist, academic administrator, and former Senator.
 She is the former President and Vice-Chancellor of both Wilfrid Laurier University and York University, and a former member of the Senate of Canada.

 Career

 Born in Sidney, British Columbia, she received a Bachelor of Arts degree from the University of Toronto in 1968 and a Ph.D in sociology from Princeton University in 1972.
 Her doctoral dissertation was titled "Doctors who teach: an influence on health delivery in Ontario."
-In 1972, she joined the University of Toronto where she was a Professor of Sociology.
+In 1972, she joined the University of Toronto where she was a professor of sociology.
 She was the Associate Dean of the Graduate School and the Vice-Provost (Arts and Sciences) at the University of Toronto.